Blueprint TravelersBlueprint Travelers

 The Panama Canal: What to Visit and How

-Miraflores is the most accessible, about 20 minutes by taxi, and gives you a viewing platform directly above the lock chambers with ships moving through in real time.
-Agua Clara, 80 kilometers away near Colon, shows you the newer expanded locks alongside the original Gatun Locks and is the more impressive of the two visitor centers.
-A partial transit puts you on the water inside the Canal itself, which is a fundamentally different experience from watching from a platform.
-The full transit runs the entire 80-kilometer length on the first Saturday of each month only.
+A partial transit puts you on the water inside the Canal itself, moving through the lock chambers at water level.
+It is a fundamentally different experience from watching from a platform.
+A full transit runs the entire 80-kilometer length on the first Saturday of each month only.

-Our Panama Canal guide covers all four options in full: what you actually see at each, how long to allow, how to book, and which one suits your trip.
+Our Panama Canal guide covers all four options in detail: what you actually see at each, how to book, and which one suits your trip.

 The stone cathedral tower at Panama Viejo ruins with the Panama City financial district skyline behind — Panama Viejo ruins